mohammadbahadori99/Cars/README.md

 # Android Clean MVVM architecture

-The app is built in a multi-module structure and attempts to use the latest tools and libraries.
+The solution is built in a multi-module structure and attempts to use the latest tools and libraries.
 In a summary:

 * Entirely written in Kotlin.